TheresaLui/SelfHelpContent_v2/articles/microsoft.timeseriesinsights/timeseriesinsights-misconfiguredtsid.md

 ## **Recommended Steps**

 1. Check the Time Series ID for your environment on the overview page
-2. Make sure that the value provided is the correct unique identifer for your time series instances, and that it is present in your incoming JSON telemetry paylod.
+2. Make sure that the value provided is the correct unique identifier for your time series instances, and that it is present in your incoming JSON telemetry payload
-3. An environment Time Series ID is immutable and cannot be changed, if it is incorrect, make a new Azure Time Series Insights environment.
+3. An environment Time Series ID is immutable and cannot be changed.
+If it is incorrect, make a new Azure Time Series Insights environment.

 ## **Recommended Documents**